joemarlo/NYC-data/README.md

 - [x] Add in Citi Bike data to database
 - [x] Add in Subway data to database
 - [ ] Add in taxi data to database
+- [x] Add lat/long information for each subway station
+- [ ] Ensure date time formats are consistent across tables
-- [x] Construct example of modeling on-disk
+- [x] Create example of modeling on-disk
 - [x] Create example visualizations
 - [ ] Add Central Park weather to database